 - 1. CAS number reflects anion form.
 Negative sign added to abbreviation to avoid confusion with H+ acid form. - 2.
 Anion versus protonated (H+) acid form of compound that served as primary basis for the stated RfD noted, based on information provided in the noted references. - 3.
 Reference Doses calculated based on the Zeilmaker et al. 2018 Relative Potency Factor multiplied by the RfD selected for PFOA. - 4.
-NJDEP drinking water screening levels based on noncancer RfD but for 70kg adult and 2/day drinking water ingestion rate, rather than USEPA default 15kg child and 0.78 L/day ingestion rate (see 2015 PFNA document).
+NJDEP has published an RfD for PFNA of 7.4E-07 (see 2015 PFNA document).